palewire/first-visual-story/readthedocs/index.rst

     var osm = L.tileLayer('http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png');
     osm.addTo(map);

-Reload the index page to see the results.
+After you save, the index page should reload with a simple map, centered far from Los Angeles.

+To zero in on the area we're reporting on, we will need its longitude and latitude coordinates.
 Go to Google Maps and find 62nd Street and Harvard Boulevard in South LA.
-Hold down a click until it gives you the latitude and longitude.
-Paste those numbers into Leaflet's setView method.
+Hold down a click until it gives you the coordinates in a popup box.
+Paste those numbers into Leaflet's ``setView`` method with a zoom level of 15 included.

 .. code-block:: javascript
     :emphasize-lines: 4